Letitia Parcalabescu

 Letiția Pârcălăbescu

-PhD, AI Researcher at Aleph Alpha IPAI
+PhD, AI Researcher at Aleph Alpha Research

 Deep Learning, LLMs, Vision and Language Models, Explainable AI, Interpretability